 What's to Like: Financial advisors have a high degree of professional autonomy, more akin to being an independent entrepreneur than a corporate employee.
 There is a close correlation between performance and reward, with virtually unlimited earnings potential.
 Do your job well, and you make a discernible, positive impact on your clients' lives.

 What's Not to Like: The pressures on a financial advisor to process a constant avalanche of information, to make quick decisions under uncertainty that, if wrong, can be costly to clients, to sell constantly and to justify yourself daily can be overwhelming for some people.

 Compensation Range: Per the Bureau of Labor Statistics, median annual compensation was about $64,750 as of May 2010, with the top 10% earning over $166,400.
 Financial advisor compensation typically is commission-based.
 That is, a financial advisor gets a share of the revenue generated for the firm by his/her clients.
 Other metrics, such as the total value of client financial assets on deposit with the financial advisor's firm, may also factor into compensation.
 Top financial advisors can earn well over $1,000,000.

-For More Information: Follow the links below for more detail on compensation, credentials, career advancement and more.
+For More Information on Financial Advisor Careers: Follow the links below for more detail on compensation, credentials, career advancement and more.